 In 2019-20, she was a Mellon Pedagogy Leadership Fellow at Wabash, collaborating with colleagues here and at other institutions to think about how we attract and retain first-year students in the Beginning Greek sequence.
 In 2021-22, she is a Lilly Equity & Inclusion Pedagogy Fellow, working to diversify and enrich her course called Ancient Greece.

-A passionate proponent of study abroad, Dr. Wickkiser enjoys taking students to Greece to walk in the footsteps of Homer.
-She also enjoys exploring with Wabash students the culture of neoclassicism right here in Crawfordsville, from the Lew Wallace Study to war memorials and burial monuments.
-Currently, she teaches courses on Greek and Latin language and literature, and on the history and culture of Greece.
+A passionate proponent of study abroad, Professor Wickkiser enjoys taking students to Greece and also exploring with Wabash students some of the classical traditions here in Crawfordsville (the "Athens of Indiana"), from the Lew Wallace Study to war memorials and burial monuments.
+In 2020, she joined the Board of Trustees of the Lew Wallace Study Preservation Society.